 Everyone knows how to flex their arm or chest muscles, for example.
 But tensing your PC or BC muscle isn’t something you exactly do in front of the mirror, and the visible results are far more subtle anyway.

 If this still doesn’t make sense, there are other ways to be sure you’re using the right muscle.
-Take a quick look at my explanation of how to locate your PC muscle if you like and then come back.
+Take a quick look at my explanation of how to locate your pelvic floor muscles if you like and then come back.

 Aren’t there different types of kegels?

-When you see the training program, you’ll notice there are different ways types of kegel exercises.
-You’re still using the same muscle, but just training it in different ways, for example:
+When you see the training program, you’ll notice there are different types of kegel exercises.
+You still use the same muscle, but just training it in different ways, for example:

 - Quick pumps or squeezes – when you contract or squeeze the muscle fast and then release.
 You can then do lots of these in quick succession.

 - Holds – contract the muscles and don’t let go for a certain amount of time.

 - Reverse kegels – instead of contracting, you actively relax.
 It’s almost like the pushing feeling you would have when squeezing out urine, or even a number two.
 More on that later.